Good evening, class. My name is Professor LawDog, and I will be your instructor for this block of training.

 Take the padlock into your dominant hand.
 If you wish, you may tuck the belt loosely in your sleeve, or hide it behind your arm.
 Make sure that it may flow freely, however.

-Now, the most difficult part of the exercise: get up from your seat and advance upon Abdullah.
+Now, the most difficult part of the exercise: get up from your seat and advance upon Abdul.
 Focus your gaze upon the bridge of his nose.

 When you get to the distance where you may reach out and almost touch his boxcutter with your off-hand, I want you to haul off and fast-pitch the padlock into his schnozz.
 Under-hand, over-hand, side-arm, it doesn't matter.
 Throw that padlock through his snout.

-The only thing we're concerned about is whether Abdullah goes down, or if he stays up.
+The only thing we're concerned about is whether Abdul goes down, or if he stays up.

 If he stays up, take a firm grip upon the strap at the half-way point (more or less) and vigorously apply the padlock where it will do the most good while he tries to adjust to the change in his world-view.